jbkerry/oligo/docs/capture.rst

 Examples
 --------

-Below are examples using the `capture` pipeline for different scenarios
+Below are examples using the `Capture` pipeline for different scenarios

 .. code-block:: bash
     :caption: 50bp oligos for NlaIII fragments in hg19 build, using STAR to check off-target binding